tempelaar-team/qclab-dev/docs/user_guide/algorithms/algorithms.rst

 ----------

 Algorithms in QC Lab are classes that can be paired with models to carry out a quantum-classical dynamics simulation.
-Like models, each algorithm in QC Lab has a set of parameters that allow users to control particular attributes of the algorithm.
+Like models, each algorithm in QC Lab has settings that allow users to control particular attributes of the algorithm.
 The contents and structure of an algorithm class are described in the Developer Guide.

 The algorithms currently available in QC Lab can be imported from the algorithms module: